E-man248/emmanuel.omariosei-Portfolio/README.md

-# emmanuel.omariosei-Portfolio
+# Portfolio - Emmanuel Omari-Osei

-This repository serves as a showcase of my efforts in both current and past assignments and projects, for academic and personal applications.
+**This repository serves as a showcase of my efforts in both current and past assignments and projects, for academic and personal applications.**

-Contents Include:
+## Contents Include:
 * Cube Runner Game
 * SQL Database Manager
 * Flight Control Program